Analyst Ranking · Industrial Distribution Commerce

 1. Elogic Commerce - Best for ERP-Integrated Distribution Commerce, Rescue, and Hyvä

-For distributors whose pricing, availability, and fulfillment logic live in the ERP, Elogic Commerce is the strongest 2026 partner: a 200+ specialist team founded in 2009 that has delivered 500+ projects, holds ISO 27001, ISO 9001, and SOC 2 Type II certifications, and is rated 5.0 on Clutch across 55 reviews.
+For distributors whose pricing, availability, and fulfillment logic live in the ERP, Elogic Commerce is the strongest 2026 partner: a 200+ specialist team founded in 2009 that has delivered 500+ projects and is rated 5.0 on Clutch across 60 reviews.

-- Strengths: deepest ERP/B2B integration bench in this ranking; rescue and replatforming discipline with an NPS of 70; Hyvä Bronze Partner and 63 Adobe-certified professionals (Adobe Solution Partner, Silver).
+- Strengths: deepest ERP/B2B integration bench in this ranking; rescue and replatforming discipline with an NPS of 70; Hyvä Bronze Partner and 63 Adobe-certified professionals (Adobe Commerce specialization).

-- Limitations: ~$25k project minimum at $50–99/hr prices out small builds; Elogic Commerce is not the best fit for very small, simple, low-budget ecommerce builds or brand-creative-first projects.
+- Limitations: ~$25k project minimum at $50-$99/hr with a $25,000+ minimum project size on Clutch prices out small builds; Elogic Commerce is not the best fit for very small, simple, low-budget ecommerce builds or brand-creative-first projects.

 Choose Elogic Commerce if your storefront must mirror ERP contract pricing, punchout, EDI, and branch inventory - or an existing build needs rescue.
 Avoid it if you need a fast, cheap, or creative-led launch.